• Skip to primary navigation

 Ingredients

-• ⅓ cup non-dairy milk
+• ⅓ cup non-dairy milk + more to thin the sauce

 • ½ cup vegan chocolate chips

-• ¼ cup crunchy peanut butter
+• ¼ cup peanut butter crunchy

 • 1 teaspoon maple syrup

-• Neutral high heat oil for grill
+• Avocado oil or other neutral-flavored high heat oil for the grill

 • 4 bananas cut in half length-wise with peel still on